Representing College and University Faculty Members Nationwide

 That is hard to say.
 For most matters, I work on an hourly basis.
 The good news is that I work very fast, so that keeps your fees down.
 Unlike most lawyers, I don’t bill separately for every quick email or phone call that I make to you or on your behalf.
 Rather, I keep track of the total amount of time I actually spend on your matter, and bill you hourly, every 3 or 4 hours, so you will never be surprised with a large bill.
 The other good news is that my hourly billing rate is incredibly reasonable.
 Most lawyers with my qualifications and experience (i.e. Harvard Law graduate with 30 years’ experience) charge $400-500 per hour and up.
 Because I work from home and my overhead costs are low, I am able to charge more affordable rates.
 My standard rate for non-academic clients is a relative bargain at $350 per hour.
 But I know that very few professors can afford even that kind of rate.
 So, for professors I cut that rate nearly in half and charge $200 per hour.
 Most lawyers require a non-refundable retainer of at least $2500, and often far more, to take on any matter.
 In contrast, I typically request a retainer of $1000, representing up to the first five hours of my work, to undertake the representation; for very simple or very complex matters, I may adjust this up or down.
 A variety of easy payment options are available, including ApplePay, Zelle, Venmo and PayPal.
 Payment plans are available.

 The results really depend on the individual merits of your case.
 What I can say is that I will help you to make the most persuasive case possible.
 I know how college and university administrators think and I am a tough and savvy negotiator.
 I have successfully negotiated several severance packages/buyouts on behalf of my clients and won several appeals and requests for reconsideration or otherwise obtained relief for my clients.
 Although the terms of each individual settlement are subject to non-disclosure agreements, terms have included significant cash settlements, paid sabbatical or research leaves, continuation of medical benefits, course-load reductions, favorable recommendations, and other favorable terms.
 I have also helped clients to get tenure and promotion, and helped clear clients of allegations of wrongdoing or misconduct of various kinds.
+Recent results in 2024 include two reversals of denials of tenure, reinstatement after termination, reversal of non-reappointment decisions, recharacterizations of terminations for cause as voluntary resignations with severance pay and early retirement in lieu of disciplinary actions.

 Okay, that's not really a frequently asked question.
 But I'm trying to help faculty members in need find me, so humor me here.
 Tenure and promotion lawyer.
 Education law attorney.
 Faculty member rights attorney.
 Tenure appeal lawyer.
 Tenure attorney.
 Tenure battle.
 Denial of tenure.
 Tenure denial.
 Post-tenure review lawyer.
 Faculty grievance lawyer.
 Faculty rights lawyers.
 Higher education attorney.
 Attorney for professors.
 Attorney for faculty members.
 Lawyer for college professors.
 Lawyer for faculty members.
 Academic misconduct lawyer.
 Research misconduct lawyer.
 Academic integrity lawyer.
 Plagiarism lawyer.
 Faculty misconduct lawyer.
 Academic freedom lawyer.
 Declaration of financial exigency lawyer.
 Non-reappointment lawyer.
 Denial of reappointment lawyer.
 Severance negotiation lawyer for college professors.
 Best lawyer for college professors.